BhaveshRekvar/ReactLearning/README.md

 **In summary, Fiber is an updated and enhanced version of React's reconciliation algorithm introduced in React 16.
 While reconciliation remains a fundamental concept in React, Fiber represents a significant improvement that enables React to better manage rendering tasks, prioritize updates, and provide a more responsive and efficient user experience.**

 ---

+### What is useCallback ?
+Ans - In React.js, the useCallback hook is used to memoize functions.
+This means it returns a memoized version of the callback function that only changes if one of the dependencies has changed.
+It's particularly useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary re-renders.

+Javascript must allocate memory for the function definition on every render and depending on how **useCallback** is implemented you may get more allocation of function definitions.

+**What is memoization ?**
+Ans - Memoization is an optimization technique that can be used to reduce time consuming calculations by saving previous input to something called cache and returning the result from it.

+**Note:** go through the passwordGenerator function to see the useCallback hook syntax with example.

+---

+### How to import .js extension file in tsx file ?
+Ans -  **"allowJs": true** - Add this entity in tsconfig.json file under the compilerOptions object.

+---